sergezaugg/xeno_canto_organizer/README.md

 7. :satisfied: :smirk: Now you can throw your PyTorch magics at those PNGs (not covered in this codebase :wink:)

 ### Sample code
-Example of how preparation of data for an ML project can be handled with super-short Python script
+- Example of how preparation of data for an ML project can be handled:
+- A complete and commented example is given in [this script](sample_code\example_long.py)
+- A minimal example is shown below and also given in [this script](sample_code\example_short.py)

 ```python
 #----------------------
 # minimalistic example